Skip to main content

 If a sentence speculates about intent, cut it.

 Before you sign, review the narrative, account register, and filed forms side by side.
 Account status (open or closed) and maximum values should align.
 Form 8938 asks for maximum values and whether foreign accounts were closed during the tax year, and it must be attached to the return.
 Filing Form 8938 does not replace FBAR, so reconcile both frameworks consistently.
 Confirm eligibility before you sign: if the IRS has initiated a civil examination for any taxable year, or you are under IRS Criminal Investigation, you are not eligible to use the streamlined procedures.
 Use FBAR and FATCA Reporting for US Expats for that check.
-Add current form-specific requirements after verification.
+Verify current form-specific requirements from official instructions before use.

 Keep the controls practical: maintain an annual filing calendar, retain statements and filed copies, and run a recurring review before year-end and before return prep.